fpjentzsch/reconos.github.io/documentation/api_hw/index.md

 ### osif&#95;mbox&#95;tryget
 #### Description
-Tries to put a single word into the mbox specified by handle but does not blocks until the mbox gets populated.
+Tries to read a single word from the mbox specified by handle but does not block until the mbox gets populated.

 #### Parameters